Chargekart-Tech/backend-D7/README.md

 > ### _Location_

-- locid: string - Unique id for each location, for ease of access in frontend
+- locid: string - Unique id for each location, for ease of access in frontend (Auto - Generated)
-- name: string
+- name: string - Name of the Place
 - latitude: float
 - longitude: float
 - city: string
 - state: string
 - country: string
-- pincode: int
+- pincode: int - 6 digit integer pincode of the location